Ant-Droid/android_manifest/Readme.txt

 To initialize your local repository, use this command:

-repo init -u https://github.com/Ant-Droid/android_manifest.git -b mm Then to sync source, use this command:
+repo init -u https://github.com/Ant-Droid/android_manifest.git -b 600
+Then to sync source, use this command:

 repo sync